munificent/craftinginterpreters/book/parsing-expressions.md

 We grab the matched operator token so we can track which kind of equality expression we have.
 Then we call `comparison()` again to parse the right-hand operand.
 We combine the operator and its two operands into a new `Expr.Binary` syntax tree node, and then loop around.
-Each iteration, we store the resulting expression back in the same `expr` local variable.
+For each iteration, we store the resulting expression back in the same `expr` local variable.
 As we zip through a sequence of equality expressions, that creates a left-associative nested tree of binary operator nodes.

 <span name="sequence"></span>